Smart Performance is the new flagship product from Yell and heavily promoted to small business customers across the UK.

 Yell is switching all customers who signed up for Google/Facebook advertising over to Smart Performance.
 They are doing so without asking the customer’s permission and, in many cases, without even notifying the customer.

 Smart Performance is a rebadged version of Gotu, a product developed and managed by the London-based, 77Agency.
 Yell simply license this product and sell it on at a high profit margin to their small business customers.

 Since Yell stopped printed paper directories, the company has attempted to offer a range of digital solutions to its customers.
 These products have proven to be unsuccessful for Yell and their customers.
-Yell has also experienced significant criticism that false claims are being made by their sales agents, that contracts are being missold and that their products fail to deliver results.
+Yell also experienced significant criticism that false claims are being made by their sales agents, that the contracts are missold and that their products fail to deliver results.

 Smart Performance is Yell’s latest attempt to stem this flow of customer cancellations and save the business from going into liquidation.
 Smart Performance could be considered a “make or break” product for Yell.